MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/desktop-drill-through-buttons.md

 - You may also have interesting **cases for a hybrid scenario** to support both multiple drill-through destinations and specific conditions where you want the button to be disabled.
 Read on for details about these three options.

-### Keep the button disabled for multiple conditions
+### Disable the button until multiple conditions are met

-Let's look at the first case, where you want to keep the button disabled for additional conditions.
+Let's look at the first case, where you want to keep the button disabled until additional conditions are met.
 You need to create a basic DAX measure that outputs an empty string (“”) unless the condition has been met.
 When it's met, it then outputs the name of the drill-through destination page.

 Here’s an example DAX measure that requires a Store to be selected before the user can drill through on a Product to Store details page: